Federal Agency for Cartography and Geodesy

 The Federal Agency for Cartography and Geodesy (Bundesamt für Kartographie und Geodäsie, BKG) is Germany's national mapping agency.
 It is located in Frankfurt, with a branch in Leipzig.

 It operates the Geodetic Observatory Wettzell.

+In July 2024, Germany summoned the Chinese ambassador over a 2021 cyber-attack against the Federal Agency for Cartography and Geodesy attributed to "Chinese state actors" for the "purpose of espionage."

+Tasks

+The BKG has the following specific responsibilities: